B-AROL-O/FREISA/code/oak-d-lite-module/README.md

 - [x] Find guides on how to handle results of inference with DepthAI
 - [x] Read API specifications of DepthAI
-  - [x] Understand how to change model on the Oak-d lite 'on the fly'
+  - [x] Understand how to change the model on the Oak-d lite 'on the fly'
-  - [ ] Read documentation about stereo camera and ability to evaluate accurate distances (specifically: find a way to get the distance of a detected object from the camera)
+  - [ ] Read documentation about the stereo camera and its ability to evaluate accurate distances (specifically: find a way to get the distance of a detected object from the camera)
-- [ ] Translate some Roboflow model to OpenVino or any format compatible with the camera.
+- [ ] Translate some Roboflow models to OpenVino or any format compatible with the camera.
-- [x] Read and understand application architecture
+- [x] Read and understand the application architecture
 - [ ] Decide the APIs of this microservice
 - [ ] Decide:
-  - [x] How should the camera send data to the motion control (mini pupper REST API - webserver - is it usable?)
+  - [x] How should the camera send data to the motion control (Mini Pupper REST API - webserver - is it usable?)
   - [x] How should the camera trigger the model change?
 Should it wait for some action from the motion control - depending on what it saw before, switch, maybe?

 ## IMPORTANT - REST API